Educational Programs

 Schools use START to measure how sustainable they are now.
 A school’s START team investigates how their school currently operates to find their ‘sustainability baseline’ for each metric.
 For example, is our school a beginner, intermediate or advanced in sustainable water use?
 START enables schools to benchmark, track and visualize their current sustainability levels, as well as hard data around their waste, water, energy and greenhouse gas emissions.

-Where should we go next, and do we collaborate for success?
+Where should we go next, and how can we collaborate for success?

 What do we need to do to ‘level up’ in each metric?
 Once schools have their baselines, START helps them to set goals and plan for progress.
 START provides a central hub for school members to collaborate, document, and plan their school’s sustainability journey.